MS-Marriage and Family Therapy

 - Successfully completed a minimum of 500 clinical contact hours (which must include 300 direct contact hours), plus 100 hours of supervision prior to graduation.

-The following sequence of courses has been established for appropriate progress through the program.
 All courses carry 3 graduate credits.
 Also an Independent Study course is available if needed and should be arranged with the Director of the Program.

 - Tuition and Financial Aid